 9.3 Increase the access of small-scale industrial and other enterprises, in particular in developing countries, to financial services, including affordable credit, and their integration into value chains and markets.

-PEFC and SDG 9
+How PEFC contributes to SDG 9

 PEFC certification protects and promotes the green infrastructure that forests provide us with.
 Rehabilitating degraded forest ecosystem, as required by PEFC, can be cheaper than upgrading grey infrastructure such as conventional water treatment plants, while boosting water quality in the same way.